9 Safety Tips for Women Traveling Alone to Disney World (Solo Travel)

 What is the best time to visit Walt Disney World?

-The best to visit Walt Disney World is from Mid-November through Mid-December.
+The best times to visit Walt Disney World are mid-January, late February, and Mid-November through Mid-December.
 Sidestep the Thanksgiving week.

 If you want to ditch the crowd, travel during the second week of January.
 It will be less crowded and inexpensive, but some rides may be closed for refurbishment.